 To the right of each row, $n$ is written.

-Just by knowing the previous iteration, we are able to solve for the next layer of coefficients, making this method more preferable to the matrix inverse method.
+The generation progress is visualized step by step: Following this process, we can arrive at a larger table such as this: Just by knowing the previous iteration, we are able to solve for the next layer of coefficients, making this method more preferable to the matrix inverse method.

 With this table laid out, we are able to notice some interesting patterns.
 Most glaring is that $b_{0}^{(n)} = 0$ for all odd $n > 1$.
 We will now prove this fact.